THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 2. Stage One: Growth

 The first stage is about growth.
-Not just about growing your traffic but your brand and your blog.
+This is not just about growing your traffic but your brand and your blog.

 Without an effective way to reach your audience, everything else is going to be a struggle.